 - UserSessionAsUser: the script runs in every interactive user session as the user logged on to the session

 The script context is configured per timer.
 Of course, you can configure multiple timers for independent execution of different scripts.

 To uniquely identify RDS sessions, uberAgent creates its own session GUIDs.
 These GUIDs are part of all sourcetypes containing data related to user sessions (e.g., logon and logoff).

 If the data from a custom script needs to be associated with a specific session, the script should make use of the session’s GUID.

-HKEY_LOCAL_MACHINE\SOFTWARE\vast limits\uberAgent\SessionGuids.
-In that key, each value name is the ID of a Windows session.
-The associated value data contains uberAgent’s internal session GUID.
+HKLM\SOFTWARE\vast limits\uberAgent\SessionGuids.
+Each value name is the ID of a Windows session.
+The associated value data contains uberAgent’s session GUID.